RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 There are two methods available to assert a thing contains a thing in Deno, `assertStringContains()` and `assertArrayContains()`.

 The `assertStringContains()` assertion does what it says on the tin.
 It does a simple includes check on a string to see if it contains the expected string.
-It's not complicated and so is likely to be stable and useable.
+It's not complicated and so will be stable and useable.

 ```js
 Deno.test("Test Assert String Contains", () => {